moodle-an-hochschulen/moodle-local_staticpage/README.md

 Changes
 -------

+* 2016-01-25 - Improve RewriteRules in README, no functionality change - Credits to Daniel Ruf
 * 2016-01-01 - Check compatibility for Moodle 3.0, no functionality change
 * 2015-08-18 - Check compatibility for Moodle 2.9, no functionality change
 * 2015-01-23 - Check compatibility for Moodle 2.8, no functionality change